 It involves the Isle of Skye, a bag of goo, several heavy rocks, and a whole lot of extreme Scottish weather.

 Early one Tuesday morning, I joined a group of my fellow Rabbie’s colleagues on an expedition to the Isle of Skye.
-Rabbie’s offers its employees paid volunteer days each year, to encourage us to give back to the communities where our tours visit.
+Rabbie’s offers its employees paid volunteer days each year, to encourage us to give back to the communities where our small-group tours visit.

 The drive to Skye is a pretty long one from Edinburgh, so we broke up the journey with lots of little stops, each time grabbing our litter pickers and hunting for rubbish by the side of the road.
 I found it an oddly satisfying experience and kind of want to do it on every road trip from now on.
 We stopped at this gorgeous place called Patak Falls in Strathmashie and were gifted with wild woodlands and a stunning waterfall as we hunted for rubbish.